Selling Birds Online

 Collect and Share Testimonials

 Ask happy buyers to leave reviews on your Facebook page, MorphMarket profile, or website.
 Screenshot positive messages (with permission) to share on your listings.
 Social proof is the most powerful selling tool available to small breeders.
+A listing that says "check out our 50+ five-star reviews" converts at a dramatically higher rate than one with no social proof at all.

-Provide Documentation
+Provide Documentation with Every Bird

 Record Keeping for Bird Sales